• Skip to primary navigation

 Open System Preferences on Mac

-From System Settings screen, go to Date & Time > uncheck Set Date and Time Automatically option.
+2. From System Settings screen, go to Date & Time and uncheck Set Date and Time Automatically option.

 Manually Correct Date and Time on Mac

-After unchecking “Set Date & Time Automatically” option, you will be able to manually select a different Time Zone and correct Date and Time as required.
+3. After unchecking “Set Date & Time Automatically” option, manually select your Time Zone and correct Date and Time as required.

-4. Allow Mac to Automatcally Set Time Zone
+4. Allow Mac to Automatically Set Time Zone

 Open System Preferences on Mac

-From System Settings screen, go to Date & Time > On the next screen, switch to Time Zone tab and enable Set Time Zone Automatically using current location option.
+2. From System Settings screen, go to Date & Time > switch to Time Zone tab and enable Set Time Zone Automatically using current location option.

 Set Time Zone Automatically Option on Mac